 Choosing curriculum in the well-run homeschool.

 Morning Time Activities

-When looking for morning time curriculum, keep an eye out for material that’s easily used by a wide variety of ages or at least the ages you’re teaching.
-For instance A Simple Start in Chalk Pastels is easily done by children of all ages from kindergarten through 12th grade.
+When looking for a morning time curriculum, keep an eye out for material that’s easily used by a wide variety of ages or at least the ages you’re teaching.
+For instance, A Simple Start in Chalk Pastels is easily done by children of all ages from kindergarten through 12th grade.